KiCad/kicad-source-mirror/README.txt

 common         - Sourcecode of the common library (common functions shared across whole suite) cvpcb          - Sourcecode of CvPCB, tool to link components with footprints sourcecode demos          - Some demo examples
-Documentation  - Misc documentation.
+Documentation  - Compiling documentation.
 Translating the GUI, old changelogs etcetera. eeschema       - Sourcecode of the schematic editor gerbview       - Sourcecode of the gerber viewer helpers        - Helper tools and utilities for development